Note the pipe operator in this

 lines AND the difference between the lower solid and upper

-dashed/dotted lines is no greater than $\sqrt{t-s}$.
+dashed/dotted lines is no greater than \(\sqrt{t-s}\).
 The mult

-instance, consider a new path (bm5
+path.
+For instance, consider a new path (bm5) together with

-layers in the interval [0, 10], but
+Bessel layers in the interval \([0,10]\), but with the default layer size

 The simulation of the path at additional points will inherit

-.
+mult = 3.
 For instance, contrast the following with

-bm4
+bm4 above:

 If we introduce an additional points (say mid-points to the existing

-path in the interval [0, 5]), but we
+path in the interval \([0,5]\)), but we

 can be done by changing the default argument in any of the earlier